jkirangw/WORMpipe/README.md

 * Quality control of hifi long reads
 * Estimation of major genome features such as size, repeatitiveness, heterozygosity
 * De novo genome assembly
-* Assesment of assembly metrics
+* Assesment of assembly metrics such as N50 contig
-* Assembly contanination interrogation and decontamination
+* Assembly contamination interrogation and decontamination
-* Assembly gene density assesment
+* Assembly gene density assessment using BUSCOs

 ## Run the pipeline